UCR-Research-Computing/UCR-Research-Computing.github.io/pages/software_and_application_support.md

 ---
-id: software-and-application-support
+id: software-support
-title: Software and Application Support
+title: Software Support
-sidebar_label: Software and Application Support
+sidebar_label: Software Support
 ---

-# Software and Application Support
+## Software and Application Support

 We provide comprehensive support for a wide range of software tools and applications essential for modern research, including AWS, Google Cloud, and JupyterLab/Notebooks.
 Our aim is to assist researchers in finding the most suitable software solutions, streamlining their research processes, and enhancing productivity.